FIRST GRADE CURRICULUM

 What to Expect at Abia Judd In: First Grade

-In Reading, teachers will assess children’s individual reading level and children will bring home a leveled book each night.
+In Reading, teachers will assess children’s individual reading level and children will bring home a leveled book Monday through Thursday.
 First grade teachers will meet with each child in a small group to work on targeted reading skills.
-In addition, children will go to a reading class 3 times per week based on their reading level for differentiated instruction.
-Any child who is reading below grade level will also receive extra assistance from a reading specialist a few times per week.
+Any child who is reading below grade level will also receive extra assistance from a reading specialist.

 In Mathematics, children have the opportunity to engage in hands- on math lessons.
 Students are expected to: